jaxon-php/jaxon-website/pages/03.docs/02.requests/04.javascript/docs.en.md

 template: jaxon
 ---

-Once the functions and PHP objects are exported, the last step is to generate the code to insert into HTML pages.
+Once the PHP functions and objects are exported, the next step is to generate the code to insert into HTML pages.
 Jaxon provides 3 different functions to generate the code to send to the browser.

 - The function `$jaxon->getCss()` returns the CSS code to insert into the page.
 This will often be instructions to load CSS files of Jaxon plugins.